 Our Supported Housing is for men who have multiple needs, have a history of regular contact with homeless services or require long term support.
 This service is made up of 3 houses which cater for single men and each house is staffed on a 24-hour basis.
 Issues of addiction and mental and physical health are dealt with by our staff and specialist services.
-In 2019, this service supported 23 men.
+In 2020, this service supported 23 men, 2 of whom accessed another Galway Simon service.